 A vessel owner owes a duty to provide a seaworthy vessel for his crewmen to work upon.
 The owner may not delegate the duty to provide a seaworthy vessel to another.

-To be seaworthy, a vessel must be reasonable fit for its intended purpose.
+To be seaworthy, a vessel must be reasonably fit for its intended purpose.
 Its equipment and crew must be reasonably safe.
 A defective tool, equipment, or method of operation renders a vessel unseaworthy.
 The failure of a piece of vessel equipment under normal and usual use renders the vessel unseaworthy.
 The duty to provide a seaworthy vessel is absolute, and temporary conditions may render the vessel unseaworthy.

 A vessel owner should take a proactive approach to prevent their crewmen from being injured.
 The modern safety trend requires that a vessel owner perform a job hazard analysis of each task aboard a vessel to determine whether or not the task presents an unreasonable risk of harm to crewmen aboard the vessel.
-A crewman shouldn’t have to suffer a career ending injury before a piece of ship’s equipment is fixed or proper safety procedures are implemented.
+A crewman shouldn’t have to suffer a career-ending injury before a piece of ship’s equipment is fixed or proper safety procedures are implemented.

 The duty to provide a seaworthy vessel starts with providing a safe method to get aboard and off the vessel.
-A proper vessel gangway or other safe access must be provided to crewman.
+A proper vessel gangway or other safe access must be provided to crewmen.
 Because of the risk of serious injury, special caution and planning should be used to make sure that a crewman has a safe method to get aboard and off his vessel.
-Temporary gangways and ladders that are unsafe rendered a vessel unseaworthy.
+Temporary gangways and ladders that are unsafe render a vessel unseaworthy.

 A seaworthy vessel must be ready to react when things go wrong; your life depends upon proper preparation, training and equipment.
 There must be proper safety equipment aboard a vessel including EPIRBS, survival suits, and life rafts.
-A boat owner must train his crew in proper safety procedures, including abandon ship and cold-water survival.
+A boat owner must train his crew in proper safety procedures, including abandoning ship and cold-water survival.
 A survival suit that doesn’t fit or that is stored in a location where it can’t be reached in an emergency is of no use when a sudden emergency arises.

 Classic cases of unseaworthiness involve the removal of safety guards from a ship’s equipment.
 Machinery that breaks or malfunctions under normal and expected use is presumed to be unseaworthy.
-A vessel that puts speed of operation and production over the safety of their crewmen is an unseaworthy vessel.
+A vessel that puts speed of operation and production over the safety of its crewmen is an unseaworthy vessel.

 The unseaworthiness doctrine applies only to seamen who are employed aboard the vessel and aid in the accomplishment of the ship’s mission.
-The vessel must be in navigation and capable navigation.
+The vessel must be in navigation and capable of navigation.
 Vessels are given a broad definition and may include any device used as a means of transportation over water.
-One Supreme Court Judge stated: “If it floats, it’s a boat.”
+One Supreme Court judge stated: “If it floats, it’s a boat.”
 The seaman must have more than a sporadic connection to the vessel.
-A maritime worker who spends more that 30% of his time working aboard a vessel is likely a seaman.
-If you have been injured working aboard a vessel, an experienced maritime injury lawyer should be consulted to determine whether or not you have legal status as seaman.
+A maritime worker who spends more than 30% of his time working aboard a vessel is likely a seaman.
+If you have been injured working aboard a vessel, an experienced maritime injury lawyer should be consulted to determine whether or not you have legal status as a seaman.

 Fish processors working aboard vessels that are capable of navigation are seamen.
 Longshore harbor workers are not seamen because they do not have the substantial connection to the vessel necessary for seaman status.
 Longshore workers are land-based workers who do not go to sea and are workers not exposed to the hazards of working at sea.